Which cities had the worst traffic in 2020?

 According to the report, traffic congestion eased dramatically during the height of the pandemic, with levels dipping to 40-year lows.

-“Flexible work hours and reliable internet connections allow employees to choose work schedules that are beneficial for meeting family needs and the needs of their jobs,” said report co-author David Schrank.
+“Flexible work hours and reliable internet connections allow employees to choose work schedules that are beneficial for meeting family needs and the needs of their jobs,” report co-author David Schrank said.
 “And it also reduces the demand for roadway space, which is beneficial for the rest of us.”

 Travel levels have started building back up again as of around September 2020.